vineshpersaud/codeesh.github.io/_posts/2016-08-06-scraping_with_nokogiri.markdown

 require 'nokogiri'
 ```

-Open URI is a module which is included in ruby which give to acess to live pages as if it is a local file.
+Open URI is a module which is included in ruby which gives acess to live webpages as if it is a local file.
-To access this files I will be using the Nokogiri gem to phrase the HTML data which we get from open uri.
+To access these files I will be using the Nokogiri gem to phrase the HTML data which we get from open uri.

-The first line of code below creates a temp file with the HTML from the url and assigns it to the variable.
+The first line of code below creates a temp file with the HTML from the url and assigns it to the "html" variable.
 The second line of code uses Nokogiri to phrase the HTML files so you can access it using CSS selectors.

 ```